cloudaffair/subtitle/README.md

 # Subtitle

 Welcome to `subtitle` gem!.
-Following functionality is provided using AWS services.
+Following functionalities are provided using AWS services.

 * Detect the Language code for the given Subtitle file
 * Translates the given subtitle file to required suggested language.